ian-curtis/recommender/README.md

 # Spotify User Satisfaction With Recommended Playlists

-This project was my submission for the Grand Valley State University Honors College senior project.
+This project was my submission to the Grand Valley State University Honors College senior project under mentor Dr. Erin Carrier.
 All code in this repository is licensed under an [MIT license](LICENSE).

 The program found in `main.py` contains code for an algorithm that recommends new songs to Spotify users.
 Identical code is found in `main.ipynb` but is broken up into mangageable chunks so that the entire program does not have to be run at once.
 The process is explained in more detail below in the [reflection](reflection.md) file.
 Note that there may be differences between `testing.ipynb` and `main.py`/`main.ipynb`.
 The most up-to-date and working code is in the `main.*` files; `testing.ipynb` is used for testing new features and the effectiveness of the algorithm.
 A planned feature is to have the algorithm give users random fun facts about their listening habits.
 This is not currently implemented, but when it is, necessary code will update in `facts.ipynb` and `facts.py`.
 (Note that this will likely require a conversion to object-oriented programming, another planned feature.)